- About Us

 Trying to get lab hours during covid isn't possible for me, are there any forgivings on that front?

-Encourage you to look at the “ANAGPIC preparing for graduate study while sheltering in place” document:
+We encourage you to look at the “ANAGPIC preparing for graduate study while sheltering in place (PDF)

 There is not a minimum required number of hours.